vantruongt2/pulumi/python/README.md

 # Python Pulumi Project
 This directory contains a Pulumi project implemented in Python.
 It is designed to manage cloud infrastructure using Pulumi's infrastructure as code (IaC) capabilities.
+It automatically adds tags to all resources using the `autotag` module.
+It will help you manage and track your cloud resources effectively for billing and organization purposes.

 ## Project Structure
 - `__main__.py`: The main entry point for the Pulumi program.
 It initializes the configuration and triggers the deployment of the specified service.